-Say you make a claim for car repairs that will total $4,000.
-If your standard excess is $500 you’ll pay that only and your insurer pays the remaining $3,500.
+For example, you claim for a total of $4,000.
+If your standard excess is $500 you’ll pay that only.
+Your insurer pays the remaining $3,500.
 Depending on the details of the incident, you may have to pay more than one type of excess.

 Here are the main types of excess in Australia:

 - Age excess – Younger drivers are statistically at higher risk of being involved in an accident.
-To account for the added risk, insurers offer various age excesses (e.g. under 25 years of age).
+That’s why young drivers pay more for car insurance.
+To account for the added risk, insurers offer various age excesses.
+Under 25 drivers often have an added excess.

-- Inexperienced driver excess – This type of excess is sometimes applicable when a driver has only had their licence for a short period.
+- Inexperienced driver excess – There is sometimes an additional excess if a driver has only had their licence for a short period.

-- Unlisted driver excess – This excess applies if your car is involved in an incident while someone who’s unlisted was driving it – that is, as long as your policy covers unlisted drivers.
-If your policy doesn’t, you will be held liable for the full cost of repair/replacement.
+- Unlisted driver excess – This excess applies if your car is involved in an incident while someone who’s unlisted was driving it.
+That is, as long as your policy covers unlisted drivers at all.

-As mentioned earlier, if an unlisted driver was driving your car at the time of an incident there’s a very real chance you won’t be covered.
+If an unlisted driver was driving your car at the time of an incident, you may not covered.
+Not all car insurance covers an unlisted driver.
 Check your PDS to find out what types of excess your insurer offers and which apply to your policy.